mamezou-tech/mamezou-tech-site/src/en/posts/typescript-intro/introduction-to-typescript-for-java-engineer_object.md

   firstName: string;
 };
 ```
-* 1: Example of giving an alias to a type
+* 1: Example of giving a type a different name
-* 2: Example of giving an alias to a function
+* 2: Example of giving a function a different name
-* 3: Example of giving an alias to a type with a structure
+* 3: Example of giving a structured type a different name
 * 4: This is not a method but an attribute.
-Handling changes depending on how the instance is created.
+It behaves differently depending on how the instance is created.
 * 5: Defined as an arrow function, `this` is fixed to the outer scope.
 Therefore, `this` cannot reference `name`.
-* 6: Defined directly as a function, recognized as an attribute but behaves as an instance method.
+* 6: Defined as a direct function, it is recognized as an attribute but behaves as an instance method.
 Therefore, `this` can reference `name`.
-* 7: Example written with a semicolon as a delimiter
+* 7: Example written with semicolons as delimiters

 ### Defining Constructor Signatures

-Similar to interfaces, you can define constructor signatures with type aliases.
+Like interfaces, constructor signatures can also be defined with type aliases.

 ```ts: TypeScript
 type BasePerson = {id: number, name: string};